Welcome to the world of primate watching!

 For every species I've seen, information on these species will be firsthand.
 For species I have yet to see, information is secondhand and comes from research, cross-referencing, and correspondence with colleagues.

 My goal is to see all the primate species in the wild.
-Currently, 511 species (695 including subspecies) are recognized.
+Currently, 522 species (695 including subspecies) are recognised.
 Taxonomy follows Mittermeier R.A., Rylands A.B. & Wilson D.E., 2013 - Handbook of the Mammals of the World: Primates.
 Vol. 3.
-Lynx Edicons: Barcelona.
+Lynx Edicons: Barcelona, with updates from the IUCN SSC Primate Specialist Group.

 Latest New Species Seen